 Congressional leaders have hashed out a massive, year-end catchall bill that combines $900 billion in COVID-19 aid with a $1.4 trillion omnibus spending bill and reams of other unfinished legislation on taxes, energy, education and health care.
-The huge, still-unreleased bill is slated for votes on Monday — with lawmakers having only a few hours to read it before casting their votes.
+The huge bill is slated for votes on Monday — with lawmakers having only a few hours to read it before casting their votes.

 Unemployment insurance ($120 billion).
 Revives supplemental federal pandemic unemployment benefits but at $300 per week — through March 14 — instead of the $600 per week benefit that expired in July.
 Extends special pandemic benefits for “gig” workers and extends the maximum period for state-paid jobless benefits to 50 weeks.

 Direct payments ($166 billion).
-Provides $600 direct payments to individuals making up to $75,000 per year and couples making $150,000 per year — with payments phased out for higher incomes —- with $600 additional payments per dependent child.
+Provides $600 direct payments to individuals making up to $75,000 per year and couples making up to $150,000 per year — with payments phased out for higher incomes —- with $600 additional payments per dependent child.

 Paycheck Protection Program ($284 billion).
 Revives the Paycheck Protection Program, which provides forgivable loans to qualified businesses.
 Especially hard-hit businesses that received PPP grants would be eligible for a second round.
 Ensures that PPP subsidies are not taxed.